 Where can I get PEP?

 The best place to go for PEP is a sexual health (GUM) clinic or an HIV clinic.
-These are usually open only during the week and only during office hours.
-If you need PEP over the weekend or during a public holiday the best place to go is the Accident and Emergency (A&E) department of a hospital.
-A&E departments never close but there is no guarantee that an A&E will agree to give someone PEP.
+These are usually only open during the week and only during office hours.
+If you need PEP over the weekend, outside of office hours or during a public holiday the best place to go is the Accident and Emergency (A&E) department of a hospital.
+A&E departments never close but there is no guarantee that an A&E doctor will agree to give someone PEP.
 PEP is not usually available from GPs (family doctors).

 Find your nearest sexual health clinic.

 What will happen if I ask for PEP?

 PEP involves powerful and expensive drugs that have side effects.
 To make sure it isn’t given to people with no real risk of infection, if you want PEP you will be asked questions about:

 - The person you had sex with (and the chances that person had HIV).

 - What kind of sex happened (vaginal, oral, anal).